Scattering Spectra Models for Physics: Methods

 \subsection{Scattering Spectra}

 In general, the estimation of high-order moments has a high variance because high-order polynomials amplify the effect of outliers.
-A scattering approach \citep{mallatscat,bruna2013invariant,cheng2021quantify} reduces the variance of these estimators by replacing $|Wx|^2$ by $|Wx|$.
-The resulting spectra only depend on the mean and covariance matrix of $(Wx, |Wx|)$, which are low-order transforms of the original field $x$.
+An interesting idea learned from the scattering transform approach \citep{mallatscat, bruna2013invariant} is that the multiplication $(Wx)(W^{*}x)=|Wx|^2$ used in the higher-order moments~\eqref{spec-wave}, \eqref{thirwavemo}, \eqref{fourthorder0} can be replaced by the wavelet modulus $|Wx|$, which produces qualitatively similar estimators but with improved robustness and better efficiency in presence of sparse structures \footnote{More than a hundred years ago, astronomer Sir Arthur Eddington expressed in his book \citep[p.147]{Eddington_1914} a favor of mean-modulus error over mean-square error for similar reasons.}\citep{cheng2021quantify}.
+The resulting moments after such a replacement only depend on the mean and covariance matrix of $(Wx, |Wx|)$, which are low-order transforms of the original field $x$.

 Local statistics of wavelet modulus have been studied to analyze properties of image textures \citep{portilla2000parametric}.
 Their mathematical properties have been analyzed to capture non-Gaussian characteristics of random fields \citep{mallat2020phase, zhang2021maximum} in relation to scattering moments \citep{mallatscat,bruna2013invariant}.
 Scattering spectra have been defined on one-dimensional time-series \citep{rudy}, from the joint covariance of a wavelet transform and its modulus: $(Wx\,,\,|Wx|)$.
 We extend it to fields of arbitrary dimension $d$ and length $L$, in relation to Fourier high-order moments, and define models of dimension $O(\log^3 L)$.